espressif/arduino-esp32/docs/source/api/sigmadelta.rst

 sigmaDeltaDetach
 ****************

-This function is used to detach a pin from SigmaDelta and deinit the channel that was attached to the pin.
+This function is used to detach a pin from SigmaDelta and deinitialize the channel that was attached to the pin.

 .. code-block:: arduino